wahabmangat/docker-prune-plan/README.md

 - --all is supported for system and image (affects images only), and for volume (includes named volumes).
 - Label/Filter support is not implemented yet.
 - The tool prints a **Plan Reclaimable Space** total based on the listed items.
 Differences from other Docker disk usage reports can occur due to shared image layers and build cache internals.
+- The output is a best-effort preview based on the current Docker state (useful as a safety checklist before pruning).
+Actual prune results may differ due to Docker’s prune order and state changes.